SumanSmc/SumanChowdhury/README.md

 # SumanChowdhury
-assignment prsolves the problems with JavaScript.
+Solves the problems with JavaScript.
-Made the solution as a interaction web pages with HTML and CSS, for better understanding and easy to use.
+Made the solution as an interaction web pages with HTML and CSS, for better understanding and easy to use.